Newman-Janis Algorithm from Taub-NUT Instantons

-Namely, in an equal-time snapshot, the two-surfaces of constant $\rstar$ appear as oblate spheroids, which degenerate to a disc of radius $a$ at $\rstar = 0$.
-The boundary of this disc is exactly the ring singularity described in \eqref{eq:variety}.
+The contour surfaces of $\robl$ are oblate spheroids, which degenerate to a disc of radius $a$ at $\robl = 0$.
+The boundary of this disc is exactly the ring singularity shown in \eqref{eq:variety}.

-Meanwhile, by analytic continuation, one can think of this metric as a solution to \textit{holomorphic complexified} vacuum Einstein's equations \cite{plebanski1975some,Plebanski:1977zz}.
-In this context we perform a \textit{total Wick rotation} to the metric, $x^\m \mapsto ix^\m$, as a change of coordinates.
+By analytic continuation, we regard \eqref{eq:line-in-real} as a holomorphic metric on a complex four-manifold solving complexified vacuum Einstein's equations (cf.\;\rcite{plebanski1975some}).
+Then the total Wick rotation, $x^\m \mapsto ix^\m$, is an allowed coordinate change.
 The resulting line element is